Can You Refinance a USDA Loan?

 How we source rates and rate trends

-You have two main options: refinancing through the USDA program or transitioning to a different loan type, such as a conventional, FHA, or VA loan.
+You have two main paths: refinancing through the USDA program itself, or transitioning to a different loan type such as a conventional or FHA loan.

 As with any refinance, certain requirements must be met, including: